elastic/integrations/packages/ceph/docs/README.md

 The Ceph integration collects metrics data.

 Metrics give you insight into the statistics of the Ceph.
-The Metric data streams collected by the Ceph integration are `cluster_health`, `osd_performance`, `osd_pool_stats` and `osd_tree`, so that the user can monitor and troubleshoot the performance of the Ceph instance.
+The Metric data streams collected by the Ceph integration are `cluster_health`, `osd_performance`, `osd_pool_stats`, `osd_tree` and `pool_disk`, so that the user can monitor and troubleshoot the performance of the Ceph instance.

 Data stream:
 - `cluster_health`: Represents information related to the health of the cluster.
 - `osd_performance`: Tracks Object Storage Daemons (OSD) performance.
 - `osd_pool_stats`: Represents information related to client I/O rates.
 - `osd_tree`: Represents information related to structure of the Object Storage Daemons (OSD) tree.
+- `pool_disk`: Tracks memory of each pool.

 Note:
 - Users can monitor and see the metrics inside the ingested documents for Ceph in the `logs-*` index pattern from `Discover`.